-The Finance Act 2021 was enacted on 10 June 2021 to increase the UK main corporation tax rate from 19% to 25% with effect from the financial year commencing 01 April 2023.
-The carrying value of the deferred taxation balances included in these regulatory financial statements at 31 March 2022 and 2021 has been calculated at 25% and 19%, respectively.
+The carrying value of the deferred taxation balances included in these regulatory financial statements at 31 March 2023 and 2022 has been calculated at 25%.

-A net taxation credit of £4,449k (2021: charge of £1,498k) has been recognised in Statement of comprehensive income relating to pre-taxation losses arising on marking the Company's cash flow hedges to market at the balance sheet date.
-The net taxation income included within "Statement of comprehensive income" relates solely to deferred taxation.
+A net taxation charge of £3,725k (2022: income of £2,750k) has been recognised in the Statement of comprehensive income relating to pre-taxation gains arising on marking the Company's cash flow hedges to market at the balance sheet date.
+The net taxation charge included within the Statement of comprehensive income relates solely to deferred taxation.